Opinion

 1

-David S over 10 years ago
+David S about 11 years ago

 An argument can be made that an individual smoking will long-term increase their risks of significant health problems, therefore creating a bigger burden on public health system.
 So even smoking in your private home can be shown to be dangerous to others.